 Whether the outcome is met with groans or embarrassed laughter needn’t matter, with a hand ominously plucking a challenge from a top hat for you both to tackle.
 Safety warnings before each challenge provide a tease as to what’s about to be posed, whilst humorous sound effects emitted by your peripheral assortment during your attempts elevate the enjoyment further.

-The element of surprise makes this a far more hilarious experience than words could possibly express, but example tasks include: “Pass the Badger” where you must kneel back-to-back and slowly pass a Wii Remote between you to avoid waking the nocturnal creature; “Rabbit Hunt,” in which one team leaves the room whilst the other hides Wii Remotes around the room, which each make noises as they search high and low; “Blind Dog,” where one player is blindfolderd and must be guided toward a Wii Remote within the time limit; and “Squeeze the Orange” where players must use their noses to push A and B on the Wii Remote, resisting cheating by using your hands.
+The element of surprise makes this a far more hilarious experience than words could possibly express, but example tasks include: “Pass the Badger” where you must kneel back-to-back and slowly pass a Wii Remote between you to avoid waking the nocturnal creature; “Rabbit Hunt,” in which one team leaves the room whilst the other hides Wii Remotes around the room, which each make noises as they search high and low; “Blind Dog,” where one player is blindfolded and must be guided toward a Wii Remote within the time limit; and “Squeeze the Orange” where players must use their noses to push A and B on the Wii Remote, resisting cheating by using your hands.
 That leaves another 10 to now unexpectedly catch you off-guard…

 Successful completion nets each participant a flower, with any team that collects three flowers claiming victory over their rivals.
-Yet for all its frolics, brevity hampers Bumpie’s Party with but a few playthroughs seeing you best all the game’s challenges – needing a new slate of friends to retain the shock as to what you’re tasked to achieve.
+Yet for all its frolics, brevity hampers Spin the Bottle: Bumpie’s Party with but a few playthroughs seeing you best all the game’s challenges – needing a new slate of friends to retain the shock as to what you’re tasked to achieve.

 Still, KnapNok Games display a level of creativity with the Wii U hardware that even Nintendo are perhaps yet to better.
 And even after several years of the Wii being in the hands of developers, this irrevocable tour de force puts third-party efforts to shame.
 It’s just disappointing that such brilliance is short lived.